benhurchiara/benhurchiara/README.md

 I study systems analysis and development at the Federal Institute of São Paulo.

-I'm interested in cyber security, Penetration test, Digital Forensics and Redhat...👨🏻‍💻⛓📈
+I'm interested in Cyber Security, Penetration test, Digital Forensics and Redhat...👨🏻‍💻⛓📈

 I’m currently learning Web Development, JavaScrypt, english and computer architecture in my Institute.👨‍🎓